ninjapapa/SMV2/docs/user/run_app.md

 $ smv-run [smv-options] [what-to-run] -- [standard spark-submit-options]
 ```

-**Note:**  The above command should be run from the project top level directory.
+**Note:**  The above command should be run from your project's top level directory,
+otherwise need to use `--smv-app-dir` to specify project dir.

 ### Options
 <br>